open-telemetry/oteps/text/0066-separate-context-propagation.md

 # Future possibilities

-Cleanly splitting OpenTelemetry into Apects and Context Propagation layer may allow us to move the Context Propagation layer into its own, stand-alone project.
+Cleanly splitting OpenTelemetry into Aspects and Context Propagation layer may allow us to move the Context Propagation layer into its own, stand-alone project.
 This may facilitate adoption, by allowing us to share Context Propagation with gRPC and other projects.